-In this article, we present a complete analysis of the six different physical contributions mentioned above using Planck 2018 TT,TE,EE+lowE+lensing data.
-The aim of this study is to tighten the constrains for the different phenomenological amplitudes as the polarization and lensing power spectra contains relevant information about the cosmological parameters and the physical amplitudes.
-Another important issue observed in \cite{Kable_2020} was the degeneracy between certain parameters, for instance, between the scalar amplitude $A_s$ and the phenomenological amplitudes for the Sachs-Wolfe effect, $A_{SW}$, the early Integrated Sachs-Wolfe, $A_{eISW}$, and the Doppler, $A_{Dop}$, effects.
-The full Planck 2018 data permit us to break certain existing degeneracies between parameters and to study more combinations of them.
-We address different combination of the six cosmological parameters and one or more phenomenological amplitudes, and compare the results obtained with the Planck TT+lowE 2018 likelihood, which is essentially a replication of the fits performed in \cite{Kable_2020} (minor differences explained in detail in Section \ref{onePhenomenological}).
+In this paper, we present a comprehensive analysis of the six different physical contributions mentioned above using the Planck 2018 TT,TE,EE+lowE+lensing data.
+This study aims to strengthen the constraints for the different phenomenological amplitudes since the polarization and lensing power spectra contain relevant information on the cosmological parameters and physical amplitudes.
+Another important issue observed in \cite{Kable_2020} was the degeneracy between certain parameters, for example, between the scalar amplitude ($A_s$) and the phenomenological amplitudes for the Sachs-Wolfe effect ($A_{SW}$), the early Integrated Sachs-Wolfe ($A_{eISW}$), and the Doppler ($A_{Dop}$) effects.
+The full Planck 2018 data allow us to break certain existing degeneracies between the parameters and to study more combinations of the parameters.
+We address different combinations of the six cosmological parameters and one or more phenomenological amplitudes and compare the obtained results with the Planck TT+lowE 2018 likelihood, which is essentially a replica of the fits made in \cite{Kable_2020} (minor differences explained in detail in section \ref{onePhenomenological}).